cascutter/Homework-3-Password-Generator/README.md

 # Homework 3: Password Generator

-Homework 3: Password Generatorn is an application that generates a random password based on user-selected criteria.
+Homework 3: Password Generator is an application that generates a random password based on user-selected criteria.
 It runs in the browser and features dynamic HTML and CSS powered by JavaScript code.

 ## Motivation